Using Astrometry to Break Degeneracies in Stellar Surface Mapping: FORWARD MODEL

 If a particular surface $\mathbf{s}_{Row(A)}$ produces an astrometric signal $\boldsymbol{\mu}$, then any additive surface drawn from the null space $\mathbf{s}_{N(A)}$ leaves the astrometric signal unchanged:

 Given an astrometric signal $\boldsymbol{\mu}$, solving for a surface $\mathbf{s}$ is unique only up to the row space.
-The size of the null space characterizes the bias in estimating a stellar surface from measurements.
+Then, the size of the null space characterizes the bias in estimating a stellar surface from measurements.
 If the null space spans all spherical harmonics, it would mean we could not identify any surface solution.
 If the null space is empty, we can uniquely constrain the stellar surface from the measurements.
 The dimension of the null space is denoted as $\operatorname{nullity}(A(\beta))$ and is thus a measure of the surface identifiability.
 The larger this nullity is, the less well constrained the inversion is, as a larger set of surfaces can produce the observations.
 Briefly, the dimension of a vector subspace is the number of linearly independent vectors needed to represent every vector in that subspace by linear combination.
 For example, in a two-dimensional Cartesian space, every point can be written as a combination of two basis vectors, $x$ and $y$.

-The null space can contain both individual spherical harmonics that produce no astrometric signal and specific linear combinations of spherical harmonics.
-If a single spherical harmonic for a certain $(l,m)$ and inclinations $\beta$ is in the null space:
+To understand what populates the null space of $A(\beta)$, we distinguish between two types of unobservable surfaces.
+The null space can contain both individual spherical harmonics that produce no astrometric signal and specific linear combinations of spherical harmonics that are individually observable.
+If an individual spherical harmonic $Y_l^m$ is in the null space for inclination $\beta$ :

-Where $\mathbf{e}_{l,m}$ denotes the basis vector with a single non-zero entry at $(l,m)$, corresponding to a surface made up solely of that single spherical harmonic mode.
+Here $\mathbf{e}_{l,m}$ is the canonical basis vector with a $1$ in the position corresponding to $(l,m)$ and zeros elsewhere, representing a surface consisting solely of the $(l,m)$ spherical harmonic mode.
 Other null space directions correspond to linear combinations of otherwise measurable harmonics whose contributions to the astrometric signal cancel exactly.
 To see how such degeneracies arise, consider the case $\beta = 0$ (equator-on) described in Equation \ref{eq: face_on}.
 All spherical harmonics $Y_l^m$ of the same order $m$ produce the same time-varying signal of the form $e^{im\omega t}$, weighted by different scalar kernel terms $k_{l,m}^h$.
 Thus, a surface consisting of a linear combination of order $m$ harmonics can be constructed where the astrometric signal is zero even though the elements of $\mathbf{s}$ are nonzero.

 Instead of deriving the nullity by explicitly constructing a null space for each inclination, we obtain the nullity of $A(\beta)$ directly from its rank via the rank–nullity theorem.
 The rank-nullity theorem states that for a linear matrix transform \( A(\beta) : \mathcal{C}^{(L+1)^2} \to \mathcal{C}^{N} \),